renukaKandii/promptLY/ReadME.md

 **Prompt:** "Write my professional email reply to this message.
 I am responding to them, not the other way around.
 Keep a professional tone, thank them if appropriate, and respond to their key points naturally."

 **Best for:**
-- Job applications responses
+- Job application responses
 - Business correspondence
 - Networking emails
 - Customer service replies

 **Important Note:** This works very reliably (~99% success rate), but occasionally the AI might misinterpret sender/recipient context in complex email threads.
-If the output addresses you instead of responding for you, simply click **▶ Run** again or add an explicit custom instruction like "I am replying to them."
+If the output addresses you instead of responding for you, simply click **▶ Run** again or add an explicit custom instruction.

+💡 **Pro Tip:** Hover over the "Reply to Email" card in promptLY to see a helpful tooltip about selecting the entire email (from greeting to signature) for best results!

 **Example:**
 - **Input:**